IoTKETI/oneM2M-Application-AndroidSample/README.md

 - **oneM2M-Application-AndroidSample** project is a oneM2M Service Application for Android.
 - The project aims to develop and distribute an open source oneM2M Service Application project and associated user manuals.

-- The **oneM2M-Application-AndroidSample** tool is developed based on open source [Android Studio](https://developer.android.com/studio/index.html) for oneM2M service application.
+- The **oneM2M-Application-AndroidSample** is developed based on open source [Android Studio](https://developer.android.com/studio/index.html) for oneM2M service application.

 ## **[Dissemination](https://github.com/IoTKETI/oneM2M-Application-AndroidSample/wiki/Dissemination-of-oneM2M-Application-AndroidSample)**
 - We prepare and upload oneM2M-Application-AndroidSample tutorial video into webinar series